 6. Conveying electricity.
 We do not guarantee that we will convey electricity through our network at all times, or that electricity delivered through our network will be free of brief variations in voltage or frequency.

 7. Cutting off the supply.
 We may cut off the flow of electricity through the connection where we are entitled to do so under the general law.
 We may also cut off the flow of electricity where we are required to do so under a contract with an electricity supplier or because of the electricity industry arrangements under which we operate in accordance with our licence.
+If we have to disconnect or de-energise your premises for i) safety reasons that were not directly caused by us, or ii) as instructed or requested by emergency services, you will pay our reasonable costs and expenses for the disconnection or de-energisation.

 8. Unauthorised use of our network.
 This agreement entitles the premises to be connected to our network for the purpose of receiving electricity from, or exporting electricity to, our network.
 Any other use of our network, including the transmission of data or communications, is strictly prohibited unless with our prior written consent.
 Unless we have given such consent, any such use of our network by you, or relating to the connection, shall be a breach of this agreement, and you shall be liable for the losses we incur as a result, whether directly or indirectly.